Harris Manchester College, Oxford: Foundation and relocation

-I do not and will not teach Unitarianism or any ism but Christianism.
-I will endeavour to teach the students how to study the Scripture—nice if they find Unitarianism there—well if animism—well if Trinitarianism—well, only let them find something for themselves.

-Under Wellbeloved's principalship 235 students were educated at the college: 121 divinity students and 114 laymen.
-Of the former, 30 did not enter the ministry and five entered the Anglican priesthood.
-Among the lay students were scholars, public servants, businessmen, and notable men in the arts.
-The majority was Unitarian.

-In 1840, when age forced him to retire, the college moved back to Manchester, where it stayed until 1853.
 In 1840, the college started an association with the University of London, and gained the right to present students for degrees from London.
-Between 1853 and 1889 the college was located in London, in University Hall, Gordon Square.
+Between 1853 and 1889 the college was located in University Hall, Gordon Square.
+In 1901, Gertrude von Petzold graduated from her training at Manchester College to become a minister in the Unitarian church, the first woman to be qualified as a minister in England.
+This was possible as the University of London became the first UK university to award degrees to women in 1878.

 From London it moved to Oxford, opening its new buildings in 1893.
 In Oxford, the Unitarian Manchester College was viewed with alarm by orthodox Anglicans.
 William Sanday was warned that his presence at the official opening of 'an institution which professedly allows such fundamental Christian truths as the Holy Trinity and the Incarnation to be treated as open questions' would 'tend to the severance of the friendly relation subsisting between the university and the Church'.